Secretary of the Navy's Advisory Subcommittee on Naval History

-The Secretary of the Navy's Advisory Subcommittee on Naval History was formally established in 1956 and is the second oldest of the historical advisory committee's within the United States Department of Defense.
+The Secretary of the Navy's Advisory Subcommittee on Naval History was formally established in 1956 and was the second oldest of the historical advisory committee's within the United States Department of Defense.
+It was inactive from 2009-2010 and formally disestablished with the Naval Advisory Panel.

 History

 Formally established as a committee of eleven civilians in 1956 as the Secretary of the Navy's Advisory Committee on Naval History, its direct and immediate antecedent was an ad hoc advisory committee that had met in 1952, 1954, and 1955.
-Its members are appointed by the Secretary of the Navy to review and advise on the current and future plans of both the Naval History and Heritage Command and the United States Marine Corps History Division of Marine Corps University.
+Its members were appointed by the Secretary of the Navy to review and advise on the current and future plans of both the Naval History and Heritage Command and the United States Marine Corps History Division of Marine Corps University.
 In 1996, the committee was made a subcommittee of the Department of Defense Historical Advisory Committee and reports directly to the Secretary of the Navy, and also to the Secretary of Defense through the Department of Defense Historical Advisory Committee.

 Chairmen

 The following, listed in chronological order, have served as chairmen of the committee.
-In those case where individuals have also served as individual members their names and dates are also shown separately for that service in the alphabetical list of members:
+In those cases where individuals have also served as individual members, their names and dates are also shown separately for that service in the alphabetical list of members: